tskit-dev/tskit/docs/stats.rst

 These are implemented in a flexible way that
--- like the tree sequence itself -- exploits the duality between mutations and branches in the trees to compute statistics from both genome sequence
+-- like the tree sequence itself -- exploits the duality between mutations and branches in the trees to compute statistics of both genome sequence
-(whose definition does not depend on the trees) and from the underlying trees (whose definition does not depend on the genome sequence).
+(whose definition does not depend on the trees) and of the underlying trees (whose definition does not depend on the genome sequence).
 Furthermore, these statistics have a common interface to easily compute (a) averaged statistics in windows along the genome, and (b) summary statistics of many combinations of sets of samples simultaneously.
-All statistics return a two-dimensional numpy array, whose rows correspond to the windows along the genome, and whose columns are determined by the statistic.
+All methods return numpy arrays, whose rows correspond to the windows along the genome, and whose remaining dimensions are determined by the statistic.

 .. _sec_general_stats_type:

 **************
-Statistic type
+Statistic mode
 **************

-There are three types of statistic: ``site``, ``branch``, and ``node``, that each summarize aspects of the tree sequence in different but related ways.
+There are three **modes** of statistic: ``site``, ``branch``, and ``node``, that each summarize aspects of the tree sequence in different but related ways.
 Roughly speaking, these answer the following sorts of question: